trstringer/manual-approval/README.md

 If you'd like to force a timeout of your workflow pause, you can specify `timeout-minutes` at either the [step](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepstimeout-minutes) level or the [job](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) level.

+> [!Note]
+>
-> **Note:** The `timeout-minutes` option has been removed from the `manual-approval` inputs, as it did nothing and incorrectly assured users that they were in fact
+> The `timeout-minutes` option has been removed from the `manual-approval` inputs, as it did nothing and incorrectly assured users that they were in fact
 > getting timeout behavior.
 Please use one of the below two approaches instead.
 >
 > If you are currently using `timeout-minutes` as a `manual-approval` input, you may see a warning, but this will not break your action.